shajra/haskell-tags-nix/README.md

 If you want a different name or location for the generation script, you can set it explicitly with the `--script-link` switch.

-The tags generation script makes makes tags in two steps.
+The tags generation script makes tags in two steps.
 The first step populates tags referencing source within `/nix/store`.
 The second step populates tags referencing source outside `/nix/store`.
 Source stored within `/nix/store` is typically downloaded source for third-party libraries.
 The source outside `/nix/store` is typically code you are actively developing.

 Calling the tags generation script by default only regenerates tags for source outside `/nix/store`: